 Foundation year 1 (FY1) and Foundation year 2 (FY2) make up the two year Foundation Programme which all UK medical graduates are required to undertake before progressing to specialty training.
 These two years effectively replace the pre-registration house officer (PRHO) year and the first year of senior house officer (SHO) training.
 Foundation doctors are trained and assessed against specific competencies set out in the Curriculum for the Foundation programme developed by the Academy of Medical Royal Colleges and approved by the GMC.

 For non- medical graduates the minimum entry requirement is a first degree (first or 2:1 or equivalent grade) in a relevant subject or relevant professional qualification and a minimum of 60 months whole-time-equivalent (WTE) work experience at time of appointment, of which at least 24 months (WTE) must be in an area relevant to public health practice.
 The 24 months should be at Band 6 or above of Agenda for Change or equivalent and a minimum of three months WTE at Band 6 level or equivalent within the five years to the start date of the post.

-A minimum of 48 months of satisfactorily completed supervised training in posts approved by the GMC.
+Registrars must have completed supervised training in posts approved by the GMC.

 - All training periods for specialty training are given as WTEs , and training which is less than half time (calculated on a weekly basis), will not be counted.

 - The training must exclude periods of leave of absence in excess of two weeks (WTE) over the whole training period.
 If absences of lesser duration occur, appropriate efforts must be made to fill resulting gaps in the programme as assessed by the ARCP process.
 If this is not achieved the CCT date will be modified accordingly.

 - Satisfactory completion of training must be attested by a completed final ARCP form (outcome 6)